coldmayo/KlaudOS/README.md

 * Double Stage Bootloader
 * 32 bit protected mode + gdt
-* FAT12 file system
+* Klaud file system
 * Interrupt handler
 * FPU support
 * Responsive Kernel with commands
     * visit docs/commands.md to see all possible commands
     * visit demo.mp4
 * Built in x86 assembly and C
-* Fits on a floppy
+* Fits on a floppy disk

 ## How To Use